 Financial instruments like options and futures have been around for quite a while, and although they became quite notorious during the 2008 stock market turmoil, they serve a real economic purpose for lots of companies around the world.
-Before getting into the details on how to use machine learning (more specifically deep learning) for better option pricing, we’ll take a step back and to understand the purpose of options via a concrete example.
+Before getting into the details on how to use machine learning for option pricing (and more specifically deep learning), we’ll take a step back to understand the purpose of options via a concrete example.

 About the Author: Alexandre Hubert began his career as a trader in the city of London, and shifted to become a data scientist after four years.
 He has worked on a wide range of use cases, from creating models that predict fraud to building specific recommendation systems.
 Alex has also worked on loan delinquency for leasing and refactoring institutions as well as marketing use cases for retailer bankers.
 Alex is a lead data scientist at Dataiku, located in Singapore.